Sturgeon Stardew Valley: How to Catch and Farm for Caviar

 Tap.
 Don’t hold.

 Eat a Trout Soup or a Dish O’ The Sea before a serious fishing run.
 Both grant a +1 fishing skill buff that raises your effective level for the duration.
-We saw a small but real bump in catch rate at Level 11 effective skill compared to base Level 10.
-The wiki’s fishing skill page confirms that each fishing level reduces the catch bar drain speed by a measurable amount.
+That extra level gives a small but real bump in catch rate, since the wiki’s fishing skill page confirms that each fishing level reduces the catch bar drain speed by a measurable amount.

 #What Should You Do With Sturgeon After Catching?